 In The Netherlands, we have summertime and wintertime.
 This means that during summer we add an extra hour, and during winter we get rid of one hour.
 The current changing days are as following:

-Start summertime: 31st of March, 2019.
-One extra hour is added to the wintertime.
+Start summertime: 26th of March 2023 – 28th of October 2023.
+One extra hour is added to the standard wintertime.

 Was this article useful for you?
 Have you ever been confused of the time zone of The Netherlands?
 And is there anything you’d like to add?
 Share this post!!